Harold O'Neal: Early career

-Later Career
+Later career

-In the following years, O'Neal released a number of critically acclaimed albums including "Charlie's Suite" (2006), which was a compilation of his family's legacy, "Whirling Mantis" (2010) with a jazz quartet, and a solo piano album "Marvelous Fantasy" (2011) on Smalls Records.
+In the following years, O'Neal released a number of critically acclaimed albums including Charlie's Suite (2006), which was a compilation of his family's legacy, Whirling Mantis (2010) with a jazz quartet, and a solo piano album Marvelous Fantasy (2011) on Smalls Records.
 He then partnered with Ski Beats and Damon Dash, after being signed to Universal Music Group as a songwriter and producer, to release the albums 24 Hour Karate School 2 (2011), Twilight (2012), and Cam'Ron And Vado's Blu Tops (2012).

 In 2012, O'Neal formed a partnership with producers Lil Ronnie and Jerry Wonda, working with many Pop and R&B artists (Miguel, Akon, Melissa Ethridge, Raphael Saadiq, French Montana).
 In 2013, he released the album "Man on the Street" featuring a jazz quartet as well as solo piano for BluRoc, an at the time incarnation of Rocafella Records distributed by Def Jam Records.

 In 2015, O'Neal worked as a composer for a featurette and documentaries of the 2015 Disney film Tomorrowland, produced by Academy Award winning-filmmaker Anthony Giacchino.
-The film starred George Clooney and Britt Robertson, and was directed by Brad Bird, with the film-score being composed by Michael Giacchino.

-In May 2018, O'Neal released his solo piano album "Piano Cinema," with "Sam and Sam" serving as the lead single.
+In May 2018, O'Neal released his solo piano album Piano Cinema, with "Sam and Sam" serving as the lead single.
 Following the album release, O'Neal completed a spring tour across the U.S. with The Blk Shp, with Pixar as a partner.

 Recently, on the recommendation of Pixar co-founder Ed Catmull, O'Neal played a role as a creative expert in the development of Pixar's Soul, working closely with filmmakers Pete Docter, Dana Murray, and Kemp Powers.

-Music Direction and Production
+Music direction and production

 In addition to his work as a renowned composer, pianist, and performer, Harold O'Neal has also established himself as a highly respected music director and producer in the entertainment industry.
 He has demonstrated his expertise in creating and managing music for high-profile events, including Electric Burma with U2, The CNN Heroes All Star Tribute with Anderson Cooper and Kelly Ripa, and The Albie Awards.

 The Albie Awards, named in honor of anti-apartheid activist Justice Albie Sachs, was an inaugural awards ceremony organized by The Clooney Foundation, hosted by John Oliver and featuring Aloe Blacc.
 The event serves to recognize and celebrate courageous defenders of justice, and has featured notable presenters such as Michelle Obama, Julia Roberts, Meryl Streep, Dua Lipa, Nadia Murad, and Oscar Isaac.
 O'Neal's contributions as a music director and producer for this event further reinforced his reputation as a skilled and accomplished musician.